-5.0 Graduate Advisor
+6.0 Graduate Advisor

 Every student admitted to the Family Studies and Gerontology Program is assigned an academic advisor.
 The advisor will be a full-time faculty within the department.
-Together, the academic advisor and student plan a program designed to meet the student's career goals and help develop the student's strengths.
-Students are encouraged to have regular contact with their advisor, especially before registering for courses, and to help clarify any concerns or questions they might have regarding policies, time lines, etc. For those in the Master of Arts program, the academic advisor assigned does not necessarily become the student's thesis advisor.
+Together, the academic advisor and student plan a program designed to meet the student's career

-6.0 Graduate Committees
+7.0 Graduate Committees